I had the pleasure to do my fifth interview for this blog with Rachel Brown, founder and owner of Northern Exposure.

 9 - Where do you want to be same time next year?

 Bigger and better than ever.
 It's hard been a one-woman band, I don’t think people realize how much I actually do and admittedly some things suffer.
 I'm not a natural writer that can put stuff out in half an hour and I'm extremely self-critical.
-I'm not professional photographer either, that's my hobby, so it's going to be nice to have people in doing that role.
+I'm not a professional photographer either, that's my hobby, so it's going to be nice to have people in doing that role.
 Finding reliable people who are insanely passionate about this as I am has been a struggle, because at the end of the day Northern Exposure is my baby and its reputation and progress all lies with me.

 In the past I have had the tendency to take on too much and struggled to say no to people and opportunities, whereas this next year will be spent doing less but doing it better.
 Like bands should, I am learning to take advice on what would work better.